Autodesk/maya-hydra/test/lib/mayaUsd/render/mayaToHydra/README.md

     ```
 7. Add the name of your test[...].py file to the list of `TEST_SCRIPT_FILES` in the [current folder's CMakeLists.txt](./CMakeLists.txt)

+# Best practices
+- Don't skip tests unless necessary.
+If a test requires a certain plugin to be loaded, don't skip the test if the plugin fails to load, as this will falsely be reported as a pass.
+For such cases, prefer setting the `_extraPluginsToLoad` variable in your test class.

 # Image comparison

 Image comparison is done using [idiff from OpenImageIO](https://openimageio.readthedocs.io/en/latest/idiff.html).